Unit 731: Prisoners and victims

 The prison cells had wooden floors and a squat toilet in each.
 There was space between the outer walls of the cells and the outer walls of the prison, enabling the guards to walk behind the cells.
 Each cell door had a small window in it.
 Chief of the Personnel Division of the Kwantung Army Headquarters Tamura Tadashi testified that, when he was shown the inner-prison, he looked into the cells and saw living people in chains, some moved around, others were lying on the bare floor and were in a very sick and helpless condition.
-Former Unit 731 Youth Corps member Yoshio Shinozuka testified that the windows in these prison doors were so small that it was difficult to see in.
 The inner-prison was a highly secured building complete with cast iron doors.
-No one could enter without special permits and an ID pass with a photograph, and the entry/exit times were recorded.
 The "special team" worked in these two inner-prison buildings.
 This team wore white overall suits, army hats, rubber boots, and pistols strapped to their sides.

-A former member of the Special Team (who insisted on anonymity) recalled in 1995 his first vivisection conducted at the Unit:

-Other sources suggest that it was the usual practice in the Unit for surgeons to stuff a rag (or medical gauze) into the mouth of prisoners before commencing vivisection in order to stifle any screaming.